IlayTheVuln/IlayTheVuln/README.md

 - 🌱 I’m currently learning **Writing kernel mode rootkits and looking forward to learn deeply the XNU kernel(iOS kernel)**

-- 💬 Ask me about **PE Format, malware analysis, vulnerability researching and any low level attack you'd like to!**
+- 💬 Ask me about **PE Format, malware analysis and development, assembly any low level attack you'd like to!**

 - 📫 How to reach me **ilaysam00@gmail.com**